epam/ai-dial/docs/Deployment/idp-configuration/entraID.md

 All the steps mentioned above have been completed, including the ones marked as **Optional**.
 The final step involves allocating Microsoft Entra Groups towards AI DIAL Core configuration.
 The `aidial.identityProviders.azure.rolePath` setting is leveraged for this purpose, alongside the `userRoles` section found within the description of the DIAL resource.

-In this example, the roles are provided to AI DIAL Core via user access token(JWT) by Okta and are available via the path: `Groups` with values `azure-group-name`
+In this example, the roles are provided to AI DIAL Core via user access token(JWT) by Microsoft Entra ID and are available via the path: `Groups` with values `azure-group-name`

   ```yaml
   "models": {